Osorkon21/Bossfall/Bossfall ReadMe.txt

     ENEMY SPAWN CHANCES:

+        EVERY 2.4 GAME HOURS:

-        - Every 2.4 game hours several random numbers from 0 to 40 are generated.
-If any of the random numbers are 0, and if enemies are allowed to spawn given current game conditions, a number of enemies equal to the number of randomly generated zeroes are spawned from the location or environment's encounter table.
-This process happens 10 times per game day.
+            - An integer from 0 to 40 is randomly generated.

+            - If integer is 0 and enemies are allowed to spawn given current player location and current time of day, one random enemy is spawned from the location or environment's encounter table.

+            - This process is repeated once every Magic Round (every 5 real-time seconds) 11 more times, then spawn attempts stop until the next 2.4 hour mark arrives.
+A total of 120 spawn attempts are made every 24 hours of in-game time.

     ENEMY SPELLS: